 The Ameraucana as a breed has a very convoluted history of breed development.
-Blue egg laying chickens were first imported to the US from Chile in the 1930s.
+Blue egg-laying chickens were first imported to the US from Chile in the 1930s.
 By the 1970’s many breeders were developing birds that laid blue eggs with a pea comb, some had ear tufts, some were rumpless, some with beards and some with tails.
-This breed became known as the Aracauna, and the standard of perfection called for tufts (but no beards) and rumpless.
-This APA designation left many, many breeders with birds that did not fit the new standard.
-With a lot of work on the part of many breeders, both the bantam and standard versions of the “American Araucana”, or Ameraucana, gained ABA and APA recognition for all 8 color varieties by 1981.
+These birds were further developed into the Araucana and the Ameraucana.
+Two completely separate breeds, both accepted by the APA.
+The Ameraucana, gained ABA and APA recognition for all 8 color varieties by 1981.

 We must mention that the Easter Egger and the Ameraucana are different breeds.
 Actually, the Easter Egger isn’t a breed recognized by the American Poultry Association.
 Unlike a true standardized breed, the Easter Egger’s feather coloring doesn’t breed true, meaning that you cannot take two birds of the same color and expect to get offspring that are the same color as their parents.
 With the Ameraucana, feather coloring is more predictable and the breed has been developed into 8 APA recognized colors: Black, Blue, Blue Wheaten, Brown Red, Buff, Silver, Wheaten, and White.

 Unlike the Easter Egger, the Ameraucana will always lay a blue-tinted egg.
 The color can vary slightly from light sky blue to a faint pastel blue/green.
 You can tell whether the egg is a true blue when it is the same color on the inside and outside.
 Ameraucana hens should not lay an olive green, brown or cream colored egg.